 News & Offers

-Summer class and camp tuition is now 10% off.
-Save on tuition by enrolling 30+ days before the the start of a workshop series.
-Click on the 'Register' tab above to see offer expiration dates on specific programs.
+Summer camp enrollment is open.
+Save 5% by enrolling 30+ days before the start of a series.
+Click here to view openings and reserve a seat.

 Enrich your life with an expressive outlet by studying the visual arts.
 Squak Art Studio offers weekly classes in a variety of 2-D media, catering to most ages and all experience levels.
 Seasonal art camps offer kids ages 7-17 a great space for creativity throughout the day.